 |Site Owners / Users

 In order to calculate Page speed scores, generate Critical CSS blocks, etc, the following information is used: WordPress.com-connected site ID, local site ID, and site URL.
-Additionally, for activity tracking (detailed below): IP address, WordPress.com user ID, WordPress.com username, WordPress.com-connected site ID and URL, Jetpack version, user agent, visiting URL, referring URL, timestamp of event, browser language, country code, Critical CSS generation URL, block counts, block sizes, error details, generation time, provider keys and Boost version.
+Additionally, for activity tracking (detailed below): IP address, WordPress.com user ID, WordPress.com username, WordPress.com-connected site ID and URL, Jetpack version, user agent, visiting URL, referring URL, timestamp of event, browser language, country code, Critical CSS generation URL, block counts, block sizes, error details, generation time, provider keys, Boost version, and active Boost features.

 |Site Owners / Users

-We track when, by which user, and which website is connected to WordPress.com.
+We track when, by which user, and which website is connected to WordPress.com and when the plugin is deactivated.
 We also track activities such as the Critical CSS generation process, when, and which, configuration settings are modified.

 |Data Synced (Read More)|